-During the creation of MAPA, the legislature wanted to have a direct incentive for companies to produce additional oil.
+During the creation of MAPA, the Legislature stated its intent to provide a direct incentive for companies to produce additional oil.
 As a result, a mechanism was created in the form of a per-taxable-barrel credit.
 The per-taxable-barrel credit is reduced from \$8 per barrel to \$0 at wellhead values between \$80 per barrel and \$150 per barrel, thus retaining a progressive element in the tax system.
 As this new production credit was introduced, the credit on qualified capital expenditures was eliminated for the North Slope.
-The new credit would be targeted directly to oil production rather than indirectly by providing an incentive for spending.
-Importantly, the new per-taxable-barrel credit also protects state revenue at lower prices, as it cannot be applied against the statutory minimum tax, which is generally 4% of gross value.
+The new credit is targeted directly to oil production rather than indirectly by providing an incentive for spending.
+The new credit also protects State revenue at lower prices, as it cannot be applied against the statutory minimum tax, which is generally 4% of gross value.